MURDriverless/HuskyControl/README.md

 `scp administrator@192.168.131.1:~/<directorypath> .`, use -r to move folders

 # To Do
-Pure Pursuit with slow lap track
+1. Pure Pursuit with slow lap track
+2. Backup whole drive of Husky
-ROS Master/Slave setup so won't mess up Husky's original files
+3. ROS Master/Slave setup so won't mess up Husky's original files